-That introduction worked because it followed principles that every event organizer should understand when presenting AI speakers.
-According to PwC's 2024 AI Experience Study, 73% of business executives report that their perception of AI presentations depends entirely on the first 90 seconds of introduction.
-Get those moments right, and your audience will engage with the content.
+That introduction style works because it follows principles that every event organizer should understand when presenting AI speakers.
+In our experience booking speakers across hundreds of events, the introduction sets the trajectory for the entire session.
+Get those opening moments right, and your audience will engage with the content.
 Fumble them, and you'll spend the entire session fighting uphill against confusion and preconceptions.

 Why AI Speaker Introductions Require Different Rules